colthreepv/angular-media-player/README.md

 angular-audio-player
 ====================

-AngularJS Directive that wraps an &lt;audio> tag exposing handy events and selectors to customize your audio player.
+AngularJS Directive that wraps an <audio> tag exposing handy events and selectors to customize your audio player.